Hoffman1996/CV_Measurement_Model/Git quick‑guide.md

 ## add everything new/changed in the current folder
 git add .

+## update files without new/untracked files/folders
+git commit -am "Update this and that bla bla bla"

 ## commit with a message (skip the editor)
 git commit -m "Add new dataset split and update training script"